 Eczema can affect people of all ages

-Eczema does not discriminate The exact cause of atopic dermatitis is unknown, but some evidence is there to support its genetic origin.
-The condition may go from remission to exacerbation or flare-ups, which can be induced by certain triggers like chemical irritants, pollution, microorganisms, temperature changes, food allergies, material of clothing, hormonal imbalance and stress.
+The exact cause of atopic dermatitis is unknown, but some evidence is there to support its genetic origin.
+Eczema does not discriminate.
+The condition may go from remission to exacerbation or flare-ups, which can be induced by certain triggers like chemical irritants, pollution, microorganisms, temperature changes, food allergies, material of clothing, hormonal imbalance and/or stress.

 Current treatments for Eczema